-- 1. Press the MENU key to scroll through menu items until READ TIMERS appears on the display. - 2.
+- Press the HOME key then use the arrow keys to scroll through menu items until READ TIMERS appears on the display. - 2.
 Press ENTER to enter this menu item. - 3.
 Use the up and down arrows to scroll through the clock functions. - 4.
 To reset the clock timers, navigate to the Main Menu item, CLEAR MEMORY, press ENTER, and then use arrow keys to select RESET TIMERS.
 Press ENTER to reset the timers.